 - On Site Technical Optimization

 Ensuring that your website’s meta tags, internal links, navigation, URLs, etc. are implemented in line with Google’s standards, means you get credit where credit is due so that all your efforts are accounted for – and that’s the SEO force multiplier we talked about.
 It is also utterly crucial that your site is mobile-responsive not only for users, but for being sure you get an algorithmic boost as well.
+Organic SEO services are prioritized at present.
 After all, if it’s easier for users and bots to find your site, it is easier for Google to see you as a resource.
 Other agencies will simply run you through an automated program, but ThinkPod partners with Pera Media to utilize Pera’s proprietary On Page Optimization process, which is constantly adjusted to keep up with emerging trends.

 - Back Linking

 Google’s algorithm is still heavily reliant on back links; however, the days of buying a link on a blog and seeing an instant rankings jump are gone.
 In fact, aggressively pursuing links is frowned upon fairly heavily – yet links are still needed, so the focus now is on outreach, social media, and earning links through content and interaction.
 In fact, doing back linking wrong can get you in a lot of trouble.
 It’s important that you earn, rather than “build” links.
 The difference is subtle but crucial.
 In some cases a disavowal campaign may be necessary, if care has not been taken with past link building to a site.
 ThinkPod can help you clean up the link building mistakes of the past, should it be necessary.